AMWA-TV/is-14/README.md

 ### Why does it matter?

-Defines a standard way of backing up and restoring [MS-05-02](https://specs.amwa.tv/ms-05-02/) models, as well as defining a way to manage dynamically configurable Device Models.
+Defines a standard way of backing up and restoring [MS-05-02](https://specs.amwa.tv/ms-05-02/) models, as well as defining a way to manage dynamically configurable [MS-05-02](https://specs.amwa.tv/ms-05-02/) models.

 ### How does it work?